 Indictment charges company with conspiring to suppress nurse wages

-The grand jury is charging VDA OC LLC, which was formerly Advantage On Call LLC, and its former manager Ryan Hee of Las Vegas.
+The grand jury charged VDA OC LLC, which was formerly Advantage On Call LLC, and its former regional manager Ryan Hee of Las Vegas.
+The one-felony indictment was filed in U.S. District Court in Las Vegas.

+Attempts to reach a representative of the company for comment Tuesday evening were unsuccessful.

 Advantage was one of two companies providing contract nursing services to the Clark County School District during the alleged conspiracy from October 2016 through July 2017, the U.S. attorney’s office said in a news release.